rodolfoap/realbook-companion/README.md

 AfternoonInParis
 ...
 ```
-It will look like this:
+* Copy the full directory to the tablet and open the **index.html** file with a browser.
+* Browsers use URLs like **file:///storage/sdcard0/Download/realbook-companion/index.html** .

+It will look like this (depending on the songs you load, you can load a million, up to yout tablet's RAM memory):

 ![rbc_pc.png](https://github.com/rodolfoap/realbook-companion/blob/master/lib/rbc_pc.png)